 If you’re looking for a more traditional stay, opt for the 900-square-foot Korean Suite Room, which features ceramic tea sets, dark wood paneling in the living room, a butterfly mural, and a black marble bathroom with a rustic wooden tub.

-Much more than its stellar service and amenities, food is also one of the hotel’s biggest draws.
-STAY feature’s chef Alleno’s fine French fare, while executive chef Jun Kwangsik’s Bicena offers more local specialties like fish noodles served in savory anchovy stock and steamed abalone.
+Besides its stellar service and amenities, food is one of the hotel’s biggest draws.
+STAY features chef Alleno’s fine French fare, while executive chef Jun Kwangsik’s Bicena offers more local specialties like fish noodles served in savory anchovy stock and steamed abalone.

 Hop to the upscale Bar 81 for live DJ performances every Friday and Saturday.
 It houses one of the country’s largest champagne collections amidst magnificent sky views!